YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func LockST(tptoken uint64, errstr *BufferT, timeoutNsec uint64, lockname ... *KeyT) error

-Matching `Go LockE()`_, :code:`LockST()` wraps `ydb_lock_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-lock-s-ydb-lock-st>`_ to release all lock resources currently held and then attempt to acquire the named lock resources referenced.
+Matching `Go LockE()`_, :code:`LockST()` wraps :ref:`ydb-lock-s-st-fn` to release all lock resources currently held and then attempt to acquire the named lock resources referenced.
 If no lock resources are specified, it simply releases all lock resources currently held and returns.

 If lock resources are specified, upon return, the process will have acquired all of the named lock resources or none of the named lock resources.